circleguard/circlecore/source/replay-containers.rst

 |User|\s represent the top plays of a user, as seen on their profile.

-Similar to a |Map|, you must specify which scores of the user you want, and you can optionally specify a mod combination to receive scores set with only that mod.
+Similar to a |Map|, you must specify which scores of the user you want, and you can optionally specify a mod combination to receive scores set with only that mod:

 .. code-block:: python